JoelNash-Xuuki/mmw-bash/README.md

   - Use `mvAudioToSite` to move audio files to a website directory.
   - Use `convertAudio` to convert audio formats.

+# Contributing #
-* Contributing * Guidelines for contributing to the project, such as how to report issues or submit pull requests.
+  Guidelines for contributing to the project, such as how to report issues or submit pull requests.

+  - run tests: to confirm features.

+# License #
-* License * Specify the project's license and any terms or conditions for use.
+  Specify the project's license and any terms or conditions for use.

+# Additional sections #
-* Additional sections * Depending on the project, you may also include sections for troubleshooting, acknowledgments, or contact information.
+Depending on the project, you may also include sections for troubleshooting, acknowledgments, or contact information.

 To helps users and contributors verify that the project is functioning correctly and, provides guidance on how to test their own contributions.

-* Running Tests *
+# Running Tests #

 1. **Test requirements**: Mention any specific tools or libraries needed to run the tests, and provide instructions on how to install them.

 2. **Test execution**: Explain how to execute the tests, including any necessary commands or configurations.
 For example, you might include a command like `npm test` or `pytest` to run tests for JavaScript or Python projects, respectively.

-$HOME/$USER/mmw/bin/run-mmw-project-tests

-$HOME/$USER/mmw/bin/run-mmw-project-tests
+  '$HOME/$USER/mmw/bin/run-mmw-project-tests'

 3. **Test coverage**: Briefly mention what percentage of the codebase is covered by the tests and whether there are any known